vramana/cherow/README.md

 * [Throw expressions](https://github.com/tc39/proposal-throw-expressions)

 ## API

-Cherow can be used to perform [syntactic analysis](https://en.wikipedia.org/wiki/Parsing) (parsing) of a JavaScript program, and a JavaScript program can be either [a script or a module](http://www.ecma-international.org/ecma-262/8.0/index.html#sec-ecmascript-language-scripts-and-modules) and both are accepted by Cherow to perform syntactic analysis of JavaScript programs.
+Cherow generates AST according to [ESTree AST format](https://github.com/estree/estree), and can be used to perform [syntactic analysis](https://en.wikipedia.org/wiki/Parsing) (parsing) of a JavaScript program, and a JavaScript program can be either [a script or a module](http://www.ecma-international.org/ecma-262/8.0/index.html#sec-ecmascript-language-scripts-and-modules) and both are accepted by Cherow to perform syntactic analysis of JavaScript programs.

 With ES2015 and later, a JavaScript program can be either [a script or a module](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-ecmascript-language-scripts-and-modules) and this is achieved by choosing [`parseScript`](http://www.ecma-international.org/ecma-262/8.0/#sec-parse-script) function to parse a script and [`parseModule`](http://www.ecma-international.org/ecma-262/8.0/#sec-parsemodule) function to parse a module.